Dali’s World of L’Empordà | The Dalí Triangle in Costa Brava, Spain

 Figueres is home to the whimsical Teatre-Museu Dalí, where Dalí lies below in the crypt.
 Dalí lived here in the latter part of his life, until his death in 1989.
 The turreted Teatre-Museu Dalí, crowned by a geodesic dome in maroon, contains the most comprehensive selection of his work including a study of Port Alguer (1924), near Cadaqués, a place that captured Dalí’s heart and spurred his creative output through its abundant light, tranquillity and freedom.

-A simple place made up of fisherman’s shacks, Dalí resided in Port Lligat close by Cadaqués, buying up a few rustic abodes and forming a creative enclave of whimsy and artistic eclecticism, which he welcomed artists and dreamers to over the years.
+A simple place made up of fisherman’s shacks, Dalí resided in Port Lligat close by Cadaqués, buying up a few rustic abodes and forming a creative enclave of whimsy and artistic eclecticism, (including the tiny cabin with the oddly positioned doorway close to Cala Saniá) which he welcomed artists and dreamers to over the years.
 Visit the house today to see a curatorial interior exactly how it was left by Dali, after his beloved wife Gala died after 53 years of marriage, he could not bear to return.
 Be greeted by Dali-isms - a stuffed polar bear holding a lamp, lip-shaped sofas and ornamental eggs providing a portal into the mind of the surrealist as well as more humdrum items that show the man behind the mystery – everyday furniture, dried flowers and tubes of paint.

 Scattered around L’Empordà, Dali’s legacy is pronounced and almost all-encompassing; for Dali it was the backbone and absolute essence to his entire pictorial universe.